renovatebot/renovate/docs/development/adding-a-package-manager.md

 # Adding a Package Manager

-This document describes the steps to take if you want to add a new language/package manager.
+This document describes the steps to take if you want to add a new package manager.

 ## Code structure